whisthq/whist/ecs-host-service/README.md

 PATH=$PATH:~/go/bin
 ```

-Then, you lint your code with `goimports [path-to-file-to-lint.go]` and `golint [path-to-file-to-lint.go]`, respectively.
+Then, format your code with `goimports [path-to-file-to-lint.go]` and `golint [path-to-file-to-format.go]`, respectively.

 ## Publishing

-This service gets automatically published with every push to `master` by a GitHub Actions workflow which uploads the executable to an S3 bucket, `fractal-ecs-host-service`, from which a script in the User Data section of the Fractal AMIs pulls the service into the EC2 instances deployed.
-Pushing to `master` will also trigger an automated Sentry release through GitHub Actions, and our following Sentry logs will be tagged with this release.
-For more details, see `.github/workflows/publish-build.yml` and `.github/workflows/sentry-release.yml`.

-Task definitions for all currently supported apps get automatically published to AWS ECS through the `fractal-publish-build.yml` GitHub Actions workflow, under the `ecs-task-definitions-deploy-task-definitions-ecs` job.
-See `.github/workflows/fractal-publish-build.yml` for the exact list of applications and AWS regions supported.
+The Fractal host service gets automatically published to an AWS S3 bucket, `fractal-ecs-host-service`, through the `fractal-publish-build.yml` GitHub Actions workflow, under the `ecs-host-service-publish-build-s3` job.
+The `userdata-bootstrap.sh` script, which gets executed at runtime on the AWS EC2 hosts by the Fractal webserver(s), pulls the latest version of the Fractal host service from its AWS S3 bucket onto the deployed EC2 instance deployed.
+Once automated AMI-building is complete, we plan on integrating the Fractal ECS host service directly by updating the AMIs, without needing to upload the Fractal host service to AWS S3.